We suggest you look at the Visa General Guidance below before clicking on the specific visa information that applies to your situation.

 Given the recent major changes to UKVI visa regulations due to COVID and BREXIT, please follow the links below for the most up-to-date information.

-Our Admissions Team: The Admissions department of your chosen programme of study will be pleased to discuss the visa requirements with you, but you are ultimately responsible for making sure you have met all the UKVI requirements before making your visa application.
+Our Admissions Team: The Admissions department of your chosen programme of study will be pleased to discuss the Confirmation of Acceptance of Study (CAS) documentation requirements which is necessary for a Student Visa application, but you are ultimately responsible for making sure you have met all the UKVI requirements before making your visa application.
 For example, it is very important that you know when you can apply, all of the costs involved (including health surcharge), what tests you should have taken (English language, TB), what documentation you need (qualification certificates, proof of funding) and are able to meet these requirements in time to make your visa application at the right time.
 Given that applying for a visa can be a lengthy process, you will want to make your application as early as possible to avoid the risk of being unable to start your programme of study as planned.

 - Student Visa information can be found here.